slack-samples/deno-virtual-running-buddies/README.md

 # Virtual Running Buddies Sample App

-This is a Deno template for the Virtual Running Buddies Sample App, an app for you and your friends to log your runs and compare your team's progress.
+The Virtual Running Buddies sample is an app for you and your friends to log runs and compare team progress.

 **Guide Outline**: